RickS13/2019-08-14-ou-collaboration/countries/Thailand.md

 Thai

 ## interesting trivia
-The elephant is Thailand's national symboly
+The elephant is Thailand's national symbol